dani3lfrenc/dani3lfrenc/README.md

 - 👯 I’m looking to collaborate on **EVE-NG**
 - 🌱 I’m currently learning **BASH**
 - 📫 How to reach me **danielfranchini@virgilio.com**
-- ⚡ Fun fact **Trying to create something that works the first time**
+- ⚡ What I'm doing: **Trying to create something that works the first time**

 ###